AntarikshRanjan/YungDrip/docs/harshit.md

 Write what you are working on.

-Name:Harshit
+Name: Harshit

-Task:Cleanup project structure
+Task: Cleanup project structure

-Status:In progress
+Status: In progress

 ## End of Day Update

-Date:3/5/26
+Date: 3/5/26

-What done today:completed the task till Cleanup project structure
+What done today: Completed the task till Cleanup project structure

-Issues:not as such
+Issues: None

-Next plan:gods plan
+Next plan: backend